-Computational Biology Lab
+Computational Biology Lab / Bioinformatics

-Some of our most recent research projects involve development of methods for pathogen identification, somatic variant prioritization, mitochondrial genome analysis, and development of methods to analyze emerging long-read technologies.
+Some of the team’s most recent research projects involve development of methods for pathogen identification, somatic variant prioritization, mitochondrial genome analysis, and development of methods to analyze emerging long-read technologies.
 We also contribute to the New York-wide collaborative glioblastoma clinical outcomes study and longitudinal study of autoimmune diseases led by the New York Genome Center.